2021 Home Recording Guide: Less Is More

-Because I'm still so close to a couple of music centers, (Nashville, TN / Muscle Shoals, AL) I get calls to render voice work in person for producers who prefer to work in person.
+Because I'm fairly close to a couple of music centers, (Nashville, TN / Muscle Shoals, AL) I get calls to render voice work in person for producers who prefer to work in person.
 I enjoy both, but more and more work these days is coming through my inbox.

 Let's dive in.